-But the fires dealt a painful blow to the local economy when it destroyed the processing plant for Chelan Fruit Inc., Chelan's largest employer.
-The fire also burned a winery and lumber yard, KIRO said
+The fires dealt a painful blow to the local economy when it destroyed the processing plant for Chelan Fruit Inc., the city’s largest employer.

-More than 1,000 people have fled Chelan County as the wildfires destroyed homes
+More than 1,000 people have fled Chelan County as the wildfires destroyed homes, KIRO said.

-Paul Smythe lost almost everything when the fire destroyed his house in Chelan.
+Paul Smythe of Chelan lost almost everything when the fire destroyed his home in Chelan.

-"I put everything I could in my car, got the animals and we bailed out," he told CNN affiliate KCPQ-TV
+“I put everything I could in my car, got the animals and we bailed out,” he told CNN affiliate KCPQ.

 “I’m trying not to think of all the stuff I lost,” Smythe said.
 “Not only does that house go out, cabins that have been in the family since 1935 are gone, too.”

 CNN’s Paul Vercammen, Dave Alsup, Faith Karimi, Tony Marco, Joe Sutton and Sam Stringer contributed to this report.